oripa/oripa/README.md

 Known bugs
 --------
 * crashing when you input Ctrl + X.
-* behaviors of editing contour and that of copy and paste are different from the original ORIPA.
+* behavior of editing contour is different from the original ORIPA.

 Next challenge(s)
 --------
 * drawing copyright on saved picture.

-The following is a read-me text by MITANI Jun:
+The original read-me text by MITANI Jun:
 ----
 ORIPA v0.35 (2012/06/17) by Jun Mitani (jmitani@gmail.com)

 Distribution version

---> Contents:
+#### Contents:
 - source code folder (file encoding: UTF-8);
 - ORIPA jar file;
 - ORIPA User Manual;

 Source code is written in Java for JRE1.7.
 Java3D is required.

-ORIPA - Origami Pattern Editor
+#### ORIPA - Origami Pattern Editor

-*** Copyright (C) 2005-2009 Jun Mitani http://mitani.cs.tsukuba.ac.jp/
+Copyright (C) 2005-2009 Jun Mitani http://mitani.cs.tsukuba.ac.jp/

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by